Ramat HaNadiv: History

-In 1882, during the late Ottoman era, the PEF's Survey of Western Palestine (SWP) found at Umm el Alak only "ruined walls."
-The name meant "producing leeches."
+In 1882, during the late Ottoman era, the PEF's Survey of Western Palestine (SWP) found at Umm el Alak only "ruined walls".
+The name meant "producing leeches".
 A population list from about 1887 showed that Umm el Alaq had about 85 residents, all Muslim.

 Umm el-'Aleq was a small Arab village where in the 19th century a farmstead (Beit Khouri) was constructed by the Christian Arab family of el-Khouri from Haifa.
 French Baron Edmond de Rothschild purchased the land from the el-Khouri family.
 The Jews coming during the Third Aliyah in 1919 changed the name of the region to "Ummlaleq" ("the miserable one"); their diaries recorded conflicts with the evicted Arabs as well as malarial mosquitoes proving to be an impediment to settlement within the region.

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Umm al-Alaq had a population of 14 Jews.

 Archaeology

-Yitzar Hirschfeld has carried out archaeological digs in Ramat Hanadiv over a period of 14 years.
+Yizhar Hirschfeld has carried out archaeological digs in Ramat Hanadiv over a period of 14 years.
 The excavations at Horvat ‘Aqav and Horvat Eleq, has unearthed remains from three periods: a small Phoenician shrine, a Herodian estate manor and a Byzantine period villa.
 It has been hypothesized that there was a spread of malarial mosquitoes in Ramat Hanadiv during the late Byzantine period.

+One of the findings at Ramat HaNadiv was a 6,000 square meter palace abandoned during the Great Rebellion against the Romans in 66 CE.
+The palace contained close to 100 rooms.
+Gold jewels, Italian marble and imported clay pottery attest to the wealth of the owner, who is believed to have been Jewish.